-There are also $\star$ \SOURCES and optional $\star$ \LDADD variables to list the source files, and any additional linker flags.
-If your driver uses the C math library, be sure to add -1m, since this flag is not always included by default on embedded systems.
+There are also $\$ SOURCES and optional $\$ LDADD variables to list the source files, and any additional linker flags.
+If your driver uses the C math library, be sure to add -lm, since this flag is not always included by default on embedded systems.

-When you add a driver to one of these lists, pay attention to the backslash continuation characters (\\) at the end of the lines.
+When you add a driver to one of these lists, pay attention to the backslash continuation characters $(\land\)$ at the end of the lines.

 The automake program converts the Makefile.am files into Makefile.in files to be processed by ./configure.
-See the discussion in Section 3.16 about automating the rebuild process for these files.
+See the discussion in Section 4.16 about automating the rebuild process for these files.

-4.22 Contact closure hardware information
+5.22 Contact closure hardware information

-This version of the page reflects NUT release v2.8.2 with codebase committed 440ca2348 at 2024-04-01T22:07:23+02:00 Options, features and capabilities in current development (and future releases) are detailed on the main site and may differ from ones described here.
+This version of the page reflects NUT release v2.8.3 with codebase commited c0acf09af at 2025-04-21T23:59:59+00:00 Options, features and capabilities in current development (and future releases) are detailed on the main site and may differ from ones described here.